TakaSoap/edge-developer/microsoft-edge/hosting/webview2/Tooling/WebDriver.md

 keywords: IWebView2, IWebView2WebView, webview2, webview, edge, ICoreWebView2, ICoreWebView2Host, Selenium, Microsoft Edge Driver
 ---

-# Automating and Testing WebView2 with Microsoft Edge Driver
+# Automating and Testing WebView2 with Microsoft Edge WebDriver
 Because WebView2 utilizes the Chromium web platform, WebView2 developers can take advantage of standard web tooling for debugging and automation.
 One such tool is Selenium, which implements the W3C [WebDriver](https://www.w3.org/TR/webdriver2/) API, which can be used to create automated tests that simulate user interactions.

-Here’s how to get started:
+Here's how to get started:

 ## Step 1: Download WebView2API Sample
 If you do not have an existing WebView2 project, download our [WebView2API Sample application](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/WebView2APISample#webview2-api-sample), a comprehensive sample of the latest WebView2 SDK.
 Please double check that you have satisfied these [prerequisites](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/WebView2APISample#prerequisites).